TCLamnidis/ContaminateGenotypes/README.md

                         rate [5].

 ```
-The provided script will contaminate the genotypes of a given sample individual in an Eigenstrat dataaset at a specified rate, to match the genotypes of a specified contaminant individual.
+The provided script will contaminate the genotypes of a given sample individual
+in an Eigenstrat dataset at a specified rate, to match the genotypes of a
-Missing data in the sample individual will be kept as missing.
-A number of replicates can be specified for each contamination rate. contaminated individuals will be saved as a separate individual within the resulting Eigenstrat database, following the naming scheme ``Sample_ContaminationRate_ReplicateNumber``.
+specified contaminant individual.
+Missing data in the sample individual will be
+kept as missing.
+Heterozygotes in the contaminant will be pseudohaploidised.
+A
+number of replicates can be specified for each contamination rate.
+Contaminated
+individuals will be saved as a separate individual within the resulting
+Eigenstrat database, following the naming scheme ``Sample_ContaminationRate_ReplicateNumber``.
 The population assigned to each replicate follows a similar naming scheme, but without a replicate number.